dcalenzani/server_01/posts/Shop.md

 ## Caution

-This is a static site, its not actually connected to a database, and works since most bussinesses use whatsapp nowadays.
+This is a static site, its not actually connected to a database, and works since most small (MYPE) stores use whatsapp, specially in Latin America.
 However, safety and scalation will be a concern if you stay in this system for too long, but migrations could be done easily.